James Harden

-Harden is a two-time member of the United States national team, winning gold medals at the 2012 Summer Olympics and 2014 FIBA World Cup.

 High school career

 Harden attended Artesia High School in Lakewood, California.
 In his sophomore year, he averaged 13.2 points as Artesia went 28–5.
 He improved his stats to 18.8 points, 7.7 boards and 3.5 assists in his junior season and led Artesia to the California state title and a 33–1 record.
 Artesia repeated as state champions in Harden's final year after going 33–2.
 Harden had similar stats during the previous season: 18.8 points, 7.9 rebounds, and 3.9 assists.
 He was named a McDonald's All-American, and also earned second-team Parade All-American honors.

 He also helped his AAU team, Pump-N-Run Elite, to the 2006 Las Vegas Adidas Super 64 championship.
 Harden had 34 points in the victory over a DC Assault team which included Michael Beasley, Nolan Smith and Austin Freeman.
 In the game against Houston Hoops, played on the same day, Harden had 33 points.

 In the final, Pump-N-Run Elite beat Kevin Love's Southern California All-Stars.